 The security of push authentication depends on the security of the application receiving the push notification and the device on which it is running.
 Security, therefore, varies by implementation and security posture of the host device.

 The advantage of push notification is that it leverages the security infrastructure of tech giants (Google, Apple), which are considered the most secured infrastructure in the market

 Is Mobile Push More Secured Than Software One Time Passwords (OTP)?

 Software OTP codes can be compromised by using social engineering techniques.
 Mobile push requires an attacker to gain possession of the mobile device receiving the notification or cause the owner of the device to authorize a fraudulent authentication request in real-time, which is a lot harder to do than stealing OTP codes via phishing and other social engineering techniques.

 Is SMS More Secured The Push Notification?

-The US National Institute of Standards and Technology (NIST) updated guidelines state that SMS-based OOB Authentication should be deprecated because of the risk that SMS messages may be intercepted or redirected as happened with the Reddit Hack.
-Push notifications, when implemented properly, is resistant to interception or redirection and is, therefore, more secure than SMS.
+The US National Institute of Standards and Technology (NIST) updated guidelines stating that SMS-based OOB Authentication should be deprecated because of the risk that SMS messages may be intercepted or redirected (as happened with the Reddit Hack).
+Push notifications, when implemented properly, are resistant to interception or redirection and are, therefore, more secure than SMS.